 Theodore Roosevelt Inaugural National Historic Site is the spot where Theodore Roosevelt took the oath of office on September 14, 1901.
-The site was renovated and upgraded in 2009 to include new exhibits.
-Visitors can learn about the history of this important moment in time.
+Renovated and upgraded in 2009, the museum features displays related to the history of this important moment in time.
 You can visit the museum only on a guided tour.

 Address: 641 Delaware Avenue, Buffalo, New York

 This Buffalo landmark is a top cultural spot in the city and contains the world's largest collection of the works of Charles E. Burchfield.
 In addition to his works, you'll also find an impressive collection of artwork from the Buffalo/Niagara region.

 Artwork in various mediums is spread out across 16 galleries.
 One of the highlights includes the Charles Cary Rumsey Gallery showcasing 3D works of art.